Now Reading

 I mean, that’s why it’s called a journey…

-The point is, it's not something you can just haphazardly attempt and hope for the best or something to which you can simply say, “let’s give it a little try and see what happens.”
+The point is, this is not something you can just haphazardly attempt and hope for the best, or something to which you can simply say “Let’s give it a little try and see what happens.”

 No, if you’re committed to growing and scaling your company through inbound methods, then you need to get serious about content marketing.